What does Gaia House offer?

 Do I need to be a Buddhist to come on Retreat at Gaia House?

-Gaia House is open to all, irrespective of religious or political beliefs, ethnicity, gender, sexual orientation or disability.
+Gaia House is open to all, irrespective of religious or political beliefs.
 We do not seek to convert others or discriminate against those who hold differing views.
 Gaia House is committed to supporting the physical, psychological, emotional and spiritual well-being of all who reside and work here.
 The Aims of Gaia House.

-How do Gaia House retreats differ from Mindfulness-Based Cognitive Therapy (MBCT) or Mindfulness-Based Stress Reduction (MBSR) courses?
+How do Gaia House retreats differ from Mindfulness-Based Cognitive Therapy/Stress Reduction (MBCT or MBSR) courses?

 I've done some Group Retreats, how can I deepen my meditation practice?